Larksspurrr/MacProjects/README.md

 # Projects from Mac
-Decided to put all of them together on one repo.
-From this point onward, all new projects will go on this repo instead of their own.
-Existing repos have been made private.
+These are all the projects assigned to me by my teacher Mcgowan (Mac) for the independent study.

-# Dates Finished: Newest -> Oldest
+# Dates Finished: Newest to Oldest
 physics - May 15, 2024
 newton - Apr.
 1, 2024
 tank-game - Feb.
 15, 2024